mc-asu/chatkit-app/README.md

 ### App Component

-+Added lifecycle method: componentDidMount()
+- Added lifecycle method: componentDidMount()
-+Passed a props (message:[]) into the messagelist component -we created and connected to the chatmanager chatmanager: see docs @cahtkit/pusher -removed the message component, because it gets rendered by the messagelist component -onNewMessage > onMessage : new syntax
+- Passed a props (message:[]) into the messagelist component

+* we created and connected to the chatmanager chatmanager: see docs @cahtkit/pusher
+* removed the message component, because it gets rendered by the messagelist component
+* onNewMessage > onMessage : new syntax

 ### MessageList Component

-+Added the message component
+- Added the message component
-+Added TODO
+- Added TODO

--removed the dummydata as we are getting our messages from the api -removed the rendered divs
+* removed the dummydata as we are getting our messages from the api
+* removed the rendered divs

 ### Message Component